Evan-Alewine/DataAnalysis/README.md

 GROUP BY inter_dom;
   ```
 </details>
-When we look at quantity of students with PHQ-9 scores >= 10, it seems that international students out number domestic students nearly 2.5:1.
+When we look at quantity of students with PHQ-9 scores >= 10, it seems that moderately depressed international students out number domestic students nearly 2.5:1.
 However, that does not account for the sample size difference between the two groups.
 When expressed as a percentage to show frequency of higher PHQ-9 scores, we see that domestic students actually show a higher frequency than international students.

 To verify, I ran a chi-square test of independence on the counts, also included in `t-Test.xlsx`.
 The observed values against those expected if the two groups behaved identically: